 The second step to getting in shape is to buy a piece of exercise equipment.
-You can find these at yard sales, or on Craigslist.
-They are usually overpriced, but if you wait, the person selling them will come down to about one percent of their original asking price.
+You can find these at yard sales or on Craigslist.
+They will be overpriced, but if you wait, the person selling them will come down to about one percent of their original asking price.

-After you get it home, you will have to lift it out of your car, and this is known as ‘interval training’ and ‘repetition’.
+After you get it home, you will have to lift it out of your car.
+This is known as “interval training and repetition.”

-So, make sure it is out of the way in the garage.
+So make sure it’s out of the way in the garage.

 Do not be impatient to get into shape.
 Fitness takes time and commitment.
 The piece of equipment you choose has a lot to do with it.
-For example, the treadmill is big and bulky, so you will build big and bulky muscles when you lift it to vacuum, or retrieve the earring that bounced and rolled under it.
+For example, the treadmill is big and bulky, so you will build big and bulky muscles when you lift it to vacuum under, or retrieve the earring that bounced and rolled under there.